 I have often wondered about the name Kingsclere, (as also Highclere & Burghclere are near by).
-‘Clere’ often refers to a clearing but the ‘King’ part was intriguing.
+‘Clere’ often refers to a clearing but the ‘Kings’ part was intriguing.

 About 2 years ago, I was researching the ancient Royal Forests of Hampshire, and there was one called ‘Freemantle’ which as far as I could tell was in this region.
-I remembered from an earlier walk near White Hill, a farm called ‘Freemantle’ we walked by, on the edge of North Oakley.
-These Royal Forests of the Norman period, like the New Forest, were a mixture of woodland and open spaces with hunting lodges for the Kings party to use.
+I remembered, from an earlier walk near White Hill, a farm called ‘Freemantle’ we walked by, on the edge of North Oakley.
+These Royal Forests of the Norman period, (like the New Forest in Hampshire), were a mixture of woodland and open spaces with hunting lodges for the Kings party to use.
 I guess the hunting party of a King was pretty free to roam where they wanted, so although there were inclosures, the boundaries were a bit fluid.
 I think there is a further blog for ‘Freemantle’ and the Royal forests to be written here…